wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 Changes to the JSON format are subject to [Stable Interface Policy].

 **NOTE: The canonical copy of this document is in Wikibase.git.
-Changes can be requested by filing a ticket on [https://phabricator.wikimedia.org Phabricator].**
+Changes can be requested by filing a ticket on [Phabricator](https://phabricator.wikimedia.org).**

 ## JSON Flavor {#json_flavour}